 9 – Germany – Currywurst

 One of the most renowned German foods is actually a popular fast-food dish, consisting of sliced German sausage, Bratwurst, topped with ketchup and curry powder.

-The sausage is first steamed, and then either fried or grilled and usually served with fries.
-Though it may not be the most refined food, it’s representative of German cuisine and very popular in Berlin and Hamburg.
+The sausage is first steamed, and then either fried or grilled, and it’s usually served with fries.
+Though it may not be the most refined food, it’s representative of German cuisine and is very popular in Berlin and Hamburg.
 Currywurst is commonly sold at fast-food stands as street food and is very popular at fairs and local celebrations.